storyblok/storyblok-astro/README.md

 ```

 > [!NOTE]
 > With pnpm, hoist Storyblok dependencies publicly with `.npmrc`.
-For more information, check pnpm documentation on [here](https://pnpm.io/npmrc).
+For more information, please refer to the [pnpm documentation](https://pnpm.io/npmrc).

 Add the following code to `astro.config.mjs` and replace the `accessToken` with the preview API token of your Storyblok space.